Dirck Gulick House

-The Dirck Gulick House is a historic house built in 1752 and located at 506 County Route 601 (Belle Mead-Blawenburg Road) in the Dutchtown section of Montgomery Township in Somerset County, New Jersey.
+The Dirck Gulick House is a historic stone house built in 1752 and located at 506 County Route 601 (Belle Mead-Blawenburg Road) in the Dutchtown section of Montgomery Township in Somerset County, New Jersey.
 The house was added to the National Register of Historic Places on December 11, 2003 for its significance in architecture and exploration/settlement.
 It is now operated as a historic house museum by the Van Harlingen Historical Society.